sbhrwl/aws/1.Basics/1.Fundamentals/6.ASG/README.md

 Simple Scaling Increase or decrease the current capacity of the group based on a single scaling adjustment, known as step adjustments, that vary based on the size of the alarm breach

 ## 11. How to Troubleshoot Auto Scaling related problems?
--SUSPEND (and not Disable) the scaling process responsible for launching new instances -Place the EC2 instances that are experiencing issues on STAND BY state
+- SUSPEND (and not Disable) the scaling process responsible for launching new instances
+- Place the EC2 instances that are experiencing issues on STAND BY state

 ## 12. Target Tracking based ASG is CHEAPER compared to Scheduled Action ASG, If question mentions "COST" then focus on cheapest option
 <img src="images/1.png">